2018 Hyundai Kona first drive: small crossover hit parade

 A steady mix of firm—not stiff or hollow—black plastic adorns the doors and dash, with a card of durable-feeling cloth covering the seats.
 The gray fabric is OK, but the black cloth is best.
 Top Kona Limited and Ultimate versions get leather, but it’s not enough to transform the interior to anything but an economy crossover with budget roots.
 (Kona Ultimate versions with leather and a green exterior get lime-colored accents inside.
 Skip those altogether, for multiple reasons, we say.)

-The Kona’s best moves are below $25,000, across the intersection of value and fun, in the neighborhood of hip.
+The Kona’s best moves are below $25,000 with active safety features such as automatic emergency braking, across the intersection of value and fun, in the neighborhood of hip.

 Email This Page